Bring your family and friends together for an easy but elegant Christmas Tea Party!

 Things to remember when hosting your tea party-

 Keep things simple and don’t try to make everything yourself.
 Source a great local bakery and see if they sell everything in miniature style.
 Focus on making the sandwiches which are really easy and can be made quickly.
+You might also like our salmon bites check this blog.

 Sandwich filling ideas-